FangqingYu/JavaScript_and_DOM-Manipulation/README.md

 The code allows users to filter the data table for specific values based on any subsets of categories

+The entire dataset is displayed on webpage by default

+When no inputs are received, the filters return the entire dataset

 * index.html -    HTML web page that displays the data
 * static/js/app.js -   Javascript code that filters and returns data based on user input(s)

 ## Multiple Search Categories